 There are algorithms now which can take a nuanced understanding of your skills framework, including all of its levels and taxonomies, and apply that to thousands or millions of pieces of content and decide - as well as a human can - how relevant each is to building that skill.
 We call this Content Intelligence and one of the outputs looks like this:

 Viewing this asset by asset gives you a curation accelerant and informs how your platform recommends content to develop skills your organisation cares about.
 We can use this data to inform the personalised recommendations in our smart LXP, for example.
-But the value of solving skills in this way doesn’t stop there.
+But the value of solving skills and figuring out reskilling in this way doesn’t stop there.

 Assimilating this data at a content library level allows you to see exactly how well each of your library providers caters to the specific skills you outlined in the skills framework process.
 It’s clear how valuable that can be as part of content procurement to inform content buying decisions and negotiations.
 Indeed, we’ve saved two different 100k- employee- plus organisations 30% on their content provider spend already.
 The potential is huge.